msgodf/2048/README.md

-# clj2048
+# 2048

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME

-## License

-Copyright © 2014 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+A Clojure implementation of the game 2048